Asur255/reflection-learning-journal-Asur255/README.md

 **3 Assignment content - Inward Looking**
 **Reflection Question #10.
 What was especially satisfying to you about either the process or the finished product?**
 *Something that I found specifically satisfying about the process of my group assignment was the teamwork and sharing of ideas throughout it.
 I believe that my team works really well together and that we are able to bounce off of each other.*

+**4 Course overall - Backward Looking**
+**Reflection Question #5.
+5. In what ways do you think you need to improve?**
+*One thing I need to improve at in terms of the course overall is to spend more time revising the course content and practising it.
+This will be really beneficial to me, especially leading up to the exam.*